stephenasuncionDEV/combine-json-files/README.md

 # combine-json-files
-combine json file to one file
+combine json files to one file

 made this to combine nft json files to create one metadata